kamens/gae_bingo/README.md

 selection of A/B alternatives by adding the `gae_bingo_alternative_number` request param, like so: `?gae_bingo_alternative_number=2`

+### Ending an experiment
+Typically, ending an experiment will go something like this:

+1. You'll notice a clear winner and click "End experiment, picking this" on the dashboard.
+All users will now see your chosen alternative.
+2. You'll go into the code and remove your old ab_test() call, replacing it w/ the clear winner.
+3. You'll delete the experiment from the dashboard if you no longer need its historical record.

 ## <a name="principles">Design Principles</a>

 Just go read through [Patrick McKenzie's slides on A/B testing design principles](http://www.bingocardcreator.com/abingo/design).
 This implementation only tweaks those to achieve: